 The Company’s sales and operating result depend on its ability to manage inventory and predict, identify and promptly respond to changes in fashion trends and consumer preferences.
-The Company cannot predict consumer preferences with certainty and these preferences change over time.
-While the development and orders of the Company’s products should be submitted before the applicable sales season, the Company needs to swiftly react to market trends, offering attractive and desirable goods at competitive prices.
+It cannot predict consumer preferences with certainty and these preferences change over time.
+While the development and orders of the Company’s products should be submitted before the applicable sales season, it needs to swiftly react to market trends, offering attractive and desirable goods at competitive prices.
 The delay between development and/or purchase orders and the availability of specific products at the stores may hamper a quick response to new trends.
-If the Company is not able to predict, identify or respond to emerging style trends or consumer preferences or if it makes an inaccurate analysis of the market for its goods or any new product line, there might be a substantial volume of unsold inventory.
+If it’s not able to predict, identify or respond to emerging style trends or consumer preferences or if it makes an inaccurate analysis of the market for its goods or any new product line, there might be a substantial volume of unsold inventory.
 In response to these situations, the Company may be compelled to lower prices or have promotional sales to clear inventory, which would negatively affect its operating results.

 The Company may not be able to maintain the same pace of growth.